- Guest 1: John Borchers, President SolerCool Technologies, LLC

 Our featured guests are:

-- Show ‘1’: John Borchers, President SolerCool Technologies, LLC, (In-Studio), Theme: “Post Harvest Crop Loss – Scope & Impact”
+- Segment ‘1’: John Borchers, President SolerCool Technologies, LLC, (In-Studio), Theme: “Post Harvest Crop Loss – Scope & Impact”

-- Show ‘2’: John Leary, Executive Director, Trees for the Future, (In-Studio), Theme: “Trees, the Environment, ‘Green’ Jobs, and Long-Term Agricultural Impacts”
+- Segment ‘2’: John Leary, Executive Director, Trees for the Future, (In-Studio), Theme: “Trees, the Environment, ‘Green’ Jobs, and Long-Term Agricultural Impacts”

-- Show ‘3’: John Leary, Executive Director, Trees for the Future, (In-Studio), Theme: “Trees as Source of Economic Development, Sub-Saharan, and the Future of Planet Earth”
+- Segment ‘3’: John Leary, Executive Director, Trees for the Future, (In-Studio), Theme: “Trees as Source of Economic Development, Sub-Saharan, and the Future of Planet Earth”

-- Show ‘4’: John Borchers, President SolerCool Technologies, LLC, (In-Studio), Theme: “SolerCool ColdShed – Filling the Gap in the Cold Chain from Farm to Market”
+- Segment ‘4’: John Borchers, President SolerCool Technologies, LLC, (In-Studio), Theme: “SolerCool ColdShed – Filling the Gap in the Cold Chain from Farm to Market”

 SolerCool Ltd was founded by SimpliCool Technologies International, LLC which is a small company in the commercial refrigeration business that is focused on solutions to end-use customer problems.
 SimpliCool owns a proprietary refrigeration unit – the CUBE™, which is a modular, self-contained unit that produces a high volume of cold air and is very energy efficient.
 SimpliCool was working on the development of refrigerated storage units based on the Cube.
 At the same time, SimpliCool management was invited to participate in discussions about the post-harvest crop loss problem in India.
 The company’s development work had demonstrated that the CUBE could cool a space roughly equivalent to a restaurant walk-in refrigerator.
 Given the under-developed power grid in India, solar power was an obvious consideration.
 Solar powered refrigeration seemed to be a viable option for the storage concepts already being investigating.
 That led to the idea of a ColdShed™.